patchshorts/cgodwin.io/src/posts/architecting-network-solutions-in-gcp.md

 * Understand Firewall Rules, priorities, and direction
 * Know CIDR notation, lean how to subnet in your head or with `ipcalc`
 * Understand Hybrid-cloud Networking(HCN)
-* Undersnand when to use HCN
+* Understand when to use HCN
 * Know the advantages and disadvantages of each HCN option
 * Understand Private Access Services
-* Undersand GCP Load Balancing
+* Understand GCP Load Balancing

 ## Official Resources
 * [Load Balancing and Autoscaling Compute Engine](https://cloud.google.com/compute/docs/load-balancing-and-autoscaling#:~:text=documentation%20for%20descriptions.-,Autoscaling,need%20for%20resources%20is%20lower.)